dyhes/zulip/docs/development/setup-recommended.md

 If you ran Git BASH as administrator but you already had VirtualBox running, you might still get this error because VirtualBox is not running as administrator.
-In that case: close the Zulip VM with `vagrant halt`; close any other VirtualBox VMs that may be running;
+In that case: close the Aloha VM with `vagrant halt`; close any other VirtualBox VMs that may be running;
 exit VirtualBox; and try again with `vagrant up --provision` from a Git BASH running as administrator.